WAReborn/WorldsAdriftReborn/README.md

 Clone the repository including submodules using `git clone --recurse-submodules <repository>` or (if you already cloned the repository normally) cd to your repository and run `git submodule update --init --recursive`

-Next download the latest [BepInEx Release](https://github.com/BepInEx/BepInEx/releases) and unzip those files into gameroot.
+Next download the latest 5.x [BepInEx Release](https://github.com/BepInEx/BepInEx/releases) and unzip those files into gameroot (detailed installation instructions can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html)).

 Also create a `steam_appid.txt` file in the gameroot which contains a single line `322780` (this is the appid and is required to start the game, else you get a steam required error).